kinkade/active_job_resque_solo/README.md

 enqueued, there are two scenarios where duplicates may still be enqueued, so be sure to check out other gems for locking if your job is not idempotent.

-1. When multiple processes simultaneously attempt to enqueue the same job two or more may be enqueued.
+1. When multiple processes simultaneously attempt to enqueue the same job, two or more instances may be enqueued.
 2. If your queue has many jobs, and workers remove a job while Solo scans the queue, it's possible for the original enqueued job to be missed.
 Solo will allow the new instance of the job to be enqueued.